n8n-io/n8n-docs/docs/doc2/table-extraction/define-table-and-columns.md

 ![](/_images/doc2/image-5-1024x103.png)

 If the document is very confusing, it can be zoomed in or out using the "Zoom in" or "Zoom out" functionality.
-This is helpful, for example, when a lot of information is close together and this makes it difficult to define the columns:
+This is helpful, for example, when a lot of information is close together which makes it difficult to define the columns:

 ![](/_images/doc2/image-10.png)